jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

     - US-based companies must comply with lawful orders for data disclosure from foreign governments
     - Companies are provided a mechanism to challenge data requests
   - **Electronic Communication Privacy Act (ECPA)**: as amended, protects wire, oral, and electronic communications while those communications are being made, are in transit, and when they are stored on computers; makes it a crime to invade electronic privacy of an individual, and it broadened the Federal Wiretap Act
-  - **Electronic Espionage Act of 1996**: the EEA was enacted to address the threat of trade secret theft, misappropriations, or economic espionage by foreign entities changing the definitino of theft so it was no longer restricted by physical constraints
+  - **Electronic Espionage Act of 1996**: the EEA was enacted to address the threat of trade secret theft, misappropriations, or economic espionage by foreign entities changing the definition of theft so it was no longer restricted by physical constraints
   - **Family Education Rights and Privacy Act (FERPA)**: Grants privacy rights to students over 18, and the parents of minor students
   - **Fourth Amendment to the US Constitution**: the right of the people to be secure in their persons, houses, papers, effects against unreasonable search and seizure
   - **General Data Protection Regulation (GDPR)**: replaced Data Protection Directive (DPD), purpose is to provide a single, harmonized law that covers data throughout the EU